 Standard 8 of the National Code requires UWA to ensure that, at all times, student visa holders are in a position to complete their studies within the duration specified in their CoE, unless certain circumstances apply.
-If a Student Visa holder chooses to study at less than a 100 per cent load in a particular teaching period, they will have to make sure that they can still complete their course in time.
+If a student visa holder chooses to study at less than a 100 per cent load in a particular teaching period, they will have to make sure that they can still complete their course in time.
 However, students must maintain an enrolment load, that is, a student cannot have zero load for their semester.
 A student may be reported to the Department of Home Affairs where we believe their enrolment does not meet the full time criteria to complete their course within the duration specified within their CoE, or, where we believe that the student is not studying.

 If a student visa holder does not complete within the expected duration of their course, UWA can only issue them another CoE if

 (a) their faculty adviser agrees that there are compassionate or compelling circumstances;

 (b) their faculty adviser has previously agreed to a reduced study load as part of UWA's intervention strategy; or

 (c) they did not complete as the result of an approved deferment or suspension of their study.

 Supporting documents should be saved on TRIM, and the faculty adviser should make a brief note in the course notes section of the student's internal academic record.

-If a Student Visa holder completes their course early, UWA must report this to the Department of Immigration and Border Protection (DIBP), and the duration of the student's visa will most likely be reduced.
+If a Student Visa holder completes their course early, UWA must report this to the Department of Education and Training through PRISMS.

 The National Code permits student visa holders to enrol in a limited amount of distance/online learning.
 No more than 25% of the point load of their entire course may be studied by units which are delivered 100% in distance/online mode, and they must study at least one unit face-to-face in each compulsory teaching period.